loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 ---
 ```

 This maps to the `ArticleMetadata` and `AppMetadata` types, respectively.
-We tell Saga explicitly that it should parse markdown files in the `articles` folder parsing the `ArticleMetadata` from those files, and the same for `AppMetadata` inside of the `apps` folder.
-Finally, all other markdown files in all other folders will be parsed without metadata at all.
+We tell Saga explicitly that it should parse Markdown files in the `articles` folder parsing the `ArticleMetadata` from those files, and the same for `AppMetadata` inside of the `apps` folder.
+Finally, all other Markdown files in all other folders will be parsed without metadata at all.

 Saga validates and transforms the metadata.
-For example a markdown file inside of the `articles` folder that doesn't include any `tags` in its metadata will not be parsed, it won't be part of the HTML output.
+For example a Markdown file inside of the `articles` folder that doesn't include any `tags` in its metadata will not be parsed, it won't be part of the HTML output.
 The user will get an error in the console telling them about the validation error.
 It also automatically transforms a comma-separated string (like `saga, open source, swift`) to an array of strings, fully automatic, by leveraging Swift's `Decodable` protocol and a [pretty gnarly custom decoder](https://github.com/loopwerk/Saga/blob/main/Sources/Saga/MetadataDecoder.swift).
 All that a user of Saga has to deal with are simple native Swift structs, strongly typed.
 Saga does the rest.

 The render functions (`renderArticle`, `renderApps`, and `renderPage`) all get handed an `Item<T>` instance where `T` is that strongly typed metadata - `ArticleMetadata` or `AppMetadata`.
 If the user opts to use a strongly typed template language or DSL such as [Swim](https://github.com/robb/Swim), everything is strongly typed from top to bottom.
 Pretty great!